When entropy meets Tur\'an: new proofs and hypergraph Tur\'an results: Introduction

 \end{theorem}

-We make a brief remark that the equivalence is shown via an entropic reinterpretation of blowup density and Langrangian.
+We make a brief remark that it is easier to see the entropic Tur\'an theorem implies the density Tur\'an theorem by sampling $(X,Y)$ uniformly at random.
+To show the equivalence, we use an entropic reinterpretation of blowup density and Langrangian.
 Indeed, it turns out that for a given graph $G$, the maximum of the quantity $\HH(X,Y)-2\HH(X)$ for symmetric $V(G)$-valued random variables $X,Y$ with $\{X,Y\}\in E(G)$ is related to the blowup density $b(G)$ of $G$.
 More surprisingly, the maximum of $\HH(X,Y)-\HH(X)$ is related to the spectral radius $\rho(G)$ of $G$.
+Here, the spectral radius is the largest eigenvalue of the adjacency matrix of $G$.
 Those connections will be made precise and proven in \cref{sec:connection}, where we also generalize the connections to hypergraphs.
 One benefit is that as an immediate corollary of our entropic Tur\'an theorem, we can generalize spectral Tur\'an theorems established by Wilf \cite{Wil86} and Nikiforov \cite{Nik02,Nik06}.

 \begin{theorem} Let $r\geq 2$ and $T$ be a tree with $\ell\geq 1$ vertices.
 For any $K_{r+1}$-free graph $G$, we have

 \end{theorem} To see that this is indeed a generalization of Wilf's and Nikiforov's results, we can take $T$ to be the path $P_{\ell}$ on $\ell$ vertices.
 Wilf's result corresponds to $\ell=1$, whereas Nikiforov's results correspond to $\ell=2$ and general $\ell$. \begin{theorem}[\cite{Wil86,Nik02,Nik06}] Let $r\geq 2$.
 For any $K_{r+1}$-free graph $G$ with $n$ vertices and $m$ edges, we have